chrishengler/twaddle/docs/persistent.md

 `runner = TwaddleRunner(<path_to_dictionaries>, persistent=True)`

-In this case, all defined Lookup labels and synchronizers are retained and may be re-used in subsequent sentences.
+In this case, all defined persistable items are retained and may be re-used in subsequent sentences.

-The labels and synchronizers may be cleared in Python code by calling the TwaddleRunner's `clear()` method.
+The persistent items may be cleared in Python code by calling the TwaddleRunner's `clear()` method.
 They may also be cleared in an interactive session with [the `clear` function](functions.md#clear).